devfakhzan/screen-size-detector/README.md

 ### Issues, Questions and Suggestions

 Have any issues, questions or suggestions?
-You are very welcomed to head over to the [Issues page](https://github.com/devfakhzan/screen-size-detector/issues) and let's see what we can do to make this small utility better
+You are very welcomed to head over to the [Issues page](https://github.com/devfakhzan/screen-size-detector/issues) and let's see what we can do together to make this small utility better